Build Your Own Home in the

 Every day we receive questions about credit scores from hopeful home buyers worried their bad credit will ruin their chances of a home loan.

-I’m here to bring those folks, and anyone else wondering the same thing, some good news: There is more to getting a home loan than your credit score.
+First off, we want you to hear some good news: There is more to getting a home loan than your credit score.

-Sure, favorable credit might make the process a little easier, but a low credit score does not automatically disqualify you from getting approved for a loan and becoming a homeowner.
+Yes, favorable credit might make the process a little easier, and give you a loan with more favorable “terms,” but a low credit score does not automatically disqualify you from getting approved for a loan to become a homeowner.

 So, what role does your credit score play in getting a loan?
 Let’s start by talking a little bit about what a credit score represents.